apache/spark/python/docs/source/reference/pyspark.ss/index.rst

 Structured Streaming
 ====================

-This page gives an overview of all public Structed Streaming API.
+This page gives an overview of all public Structured Streaming API.

 .. toctree::
     :maxdepth: 2